radicle-dev/registry.radicle.xyz/docs/why.md

 ---
-id: design
+id: why
-title: Design principles
+title: Why Radicle?
 ---

 This is a link to [another document.](doc3.md) This is a link to an [external page.](http://www.example.com)